 The course is designed to introduce the prospective teacher to the theories of human learning, development, and motivation and the applications of these theories in the learning environment.
-Each of the developmental stages of early childhood, childhood, preadolescence and adolescence will be focused upon so that the future teacher will have a better understanding of students' experiences as they progress toward maturity.
-Preservice teachers will be required to participate in a Learn and Serve field experience in public schools to experience the application of theories; observe the interaction of a child/adolescent within the school, family and peer systems; and reflect upon their learning through a case-study project.
+Each of the developmental stages of early childhood, childhood, preadolescence and adolescence will be examined.
+Students will be required to participate in a 20 hour Learn and Serve field experience to experience the application of theories; observe the interaction of a child/ adolescent within the school, family and peer systems; and reflect upon their learning through a case-study project.